aahnik/wappdriver/README.md

 # [API for WhatsApp Web Automation](https://aahnik.github.io/wappdriver/)
-_Send WhatsApp messages programmatically, using only 3 lines of code_
+_Send WhatsApp messages programmatically, using only 3 lines of code._

 A python package that helps you automate sending messages through WhatsApp Web 😎

 ✅ tests passed successfully